yberreby/TextShower/README.md

 ## The less simple one

-You are no satisfied?
+You are not satisfied?
 You want to have another timing?
 Another transition?
-Well, we'll do that.
+Well, you can.

 Do everything like in the "Simple solution", excepted the embed.
 Don't load the script from GitHub servers.
 Instead, download TextShower.js or TextShower.min.js (the latter is the lighter), upload it on your FTP server then embed it as previously, but with your own path:
 ```html